 You’ve done it!
 (Or maybe you didn’t.
 Listen, there’s no rush either way).

 If you’ve had unprotected anal (which I advise against) and his precum and/or cum has unloaded inside, you might find that your hole picks up a fishy smell a few hours after sex.
-I wouldn’t worry about this, as it’s simply the residues of ejaculants.
-It can typically be avoided by (gently) douching the cum out of yourself afterwards.
+I wouldn’t worry about this, as it’s simply the residues of ejaculant.
+It can typically be avoided by (gently) douching the cum out of yourself afterward.

 The only things you should worry about post-anal are: